+- Corporate Costs

 - + Interest Income

 - + Foreign Currency Gains and Losses

 - + Other Adjustments

 - = Net Operating Profit

-- Income TaxesCash Flow
+- Income Taxes = Cash Flow

-Net Invested Capital x Weighted Average Cost of Capital = Capital Charge
+Net Invested Capital x Weighted Average Cost of Capital

+= Capital Charge

-CVA = Cash Flow-Capital Charge
+Cash Value Added (CVA) = Cash Flow - Capital Charge

-Cash Flow equals the sum of operating income plus interest income plus foreign currency gains and losses plus other non-operating income reduced by our expected income tax expense as calculated using our planned tax rate set during the annual planning process.
+Cash Flow equals the sum of operating income minus corporate costs plus interest income plus foreign currency gains and losses plus other non-operating income reduced by our expected income tax expense.

-Capital Charge equals total assets (excluding current and non-current deferred income taxes) less total liabilities (excluding long-term debt, current maturities of long-term debt, and short-term notes payable) multiplied by a weighted average cost of capital percentage.
+Capital Charge equals total assets (excluding deferred income taxes) less total liabilities (excluding debt, deferred income tax-payable, and short-term notes payable) multiplied by a weighted average cost of capital percentage.

-CVA is computed monthly and accumulated throughout the calendar year.
-Adjustments in the calculation of the CVA payout may, at times, be approved by the Board and can include the treatment of unusual items that may have impacted our actual results.
-No such adjustments occurred during 2007.
+Cash Value Added is computed monthly and accumulated throughout the calendar year.
+Adjustments in the calculation of the CVA payout may, at times, be approved by the Compensation Committee and can include the treatment of unusual items that may have impacted our actual results.

 At the beginning of each plan year, the Committee approves an incentive award schedule that equates given levels of CVA performance with varying reward opportunities paid in cash.
-The performance goals range from "threshold" to "target" to "challenge."
-Threshold reflects the minimum CVA performance level which must be achieved in order for awards to be earned and challenge reflects the maximum level.
-For 2007, threshold CVA was based on 80% of planned operating income, target CVA on 100% of planned operating income and challenge CVA on 120% of planned operating income.
-These goals are based on our annual operating plan, as approved by our Board, and are set at levels that management believes would be sufficient to meet or exceed shareholder expectations of our performance, as well as management's expectations of the relative performance of our competitors.
+The performance goals range from "Threshold" to "Target" to "Maximum."

+Threshold reflects the minimum CVA performance level which must be achieved in order for awards to be earned and Maximum reflects the maximum level that can be earned.
+For 2008, Threshold CVA was based on 75% of planned operating income excluding corporate costs, Target CVA on 100% of planned operating income excluding corporate costs and Maximum CVA on 125% of planned operating income excluding corporate costs.

+These goals are based on our annual operating plan, as approved by our Board, and are set at levels that management believes would be sufficient to meet or exceed stockholder expectations of our performance, as well as management's expectations of the relative performance of our competitors.
 Given the cyclical nature of our business, our performance goals vary from year to year, which can similarly impact the difficulty in achieving these goals.